-Portugal’s Algarve region has been a particular favourite with British sun-seekers since the 1960’s and continues to attract countless scores of holiday makers each year seeking out its pristine beaches and scorching summers.
+Portugal’s Algarve region has been a particular favorite with British sun-seekers since the 1960s and continues to attract countless scores of holidaymakers each year seeking out its pristine beaches and scorching summers.

 Portugal is in the Euro-zone but is amongst the cheapest nations in it.
 Therefore on the ground costs are very reasonable and you can find coffee for €1.50, beer in a bar for €2 and a meal for 2 can come in for under €10.
 Flights can easily and cheaply be picked up from most European airports and because day to day costs are low.

 Highlights of the Algarve are the striking cliffs of Cabo de Sau Vicente, The Ria Formada Natural Park and Lagos beach (thats the original Lagos).

 Flanked by the wild Atlantic ocean, the Algarve is also a paradise for surfers who flock to test its waves.
 Even if you have never surfed before you should give it a go here.
 There are surf schools across the region catering for all abilities and all ages.

 Dubai has risen up from the desert sands like a mirage over the last few decades and fast established itself as it destination in luxury tourism.
 The oil-rich, business mecca is a place where people flock to make fortunes and then flaunt them.

 Of course, there is opulence here to rival the ancient Sultans so you may think that Dubai’s luxury is simply beyond your budget.
 But here is the thing, comfort standards are so high here that even mid-range hotels would pass as high-end ones in many parts of the world!